Q – Hi Justin, thanks for taking our questions. I’m a writer myself, and sometimes I struggle with what I should do exactly with notes.

 There’s a big difference, for example, between getting notes on a pre-existing show that might have a lead writer or showrunner setting the tone, and when it’s your own project and the editor or producer is trying to help you build your world.

-But you have to strike a balance between listening to your editor/producer — who have an objective distance from the script that you don’t — and making sure you don’t surrender your vision or ownership and end up losing sight of what the show is that you want to write.
+But you have to strike a balance between listening to your editor and/or producer — who has/have an objective distance from the script that you don’t — and making sure you don’t surrender your vision or ownership and end up losing sight of what the show is that you want to write.

-Often the best script editors give the fewest notes.Justin Young
+Often the best script editors give the fewest notes.

 Q – What would be your one suggestion for script editors as a whole?
-Also, it might be interesting for you know that I was an extra on Ripper Street!
+Also, it might be interesting for you to know that I was an extra on Ripper Street!

 JY – Wow, that’s a huge question, and almost impossible to answer because script editors are so varied in their approaches and personalities and even their roles within a production that it’s hard to think of any suggestions that would apply to all of them.
-But I’ll have a go…

 If I think of all the editors I’ve worked with, from the brilliant to the (ahem) not so brilliant, the one thing that separates the geniuses from the muddlers is a sense of clarity and specificity.
 A less good script editor talks obliquely and generally.